2007 Florida Atlantic Owls football team: South Florida

-Florida Atlantic 3–3 (2–0 SBC)

-Louisiana-Lafayette
+Louisiana–Lafayette

-The Owls returned to conference competition on the road against the Ragin' Cajuns of Louisiana-Lafayette.
+The Owls returned to conference competition on the road against the Ragin' Cajuns of Louisiana–Lafayette.
 This was the third consecutive week the Owls faced a dual-threat quarterback and Lafayette's Michael Desormeaux proved to be a handful for Florida Atlantic.
 Desormeaux threw for 121 yards and rushed for 156 yards.
 His two rushing touchdowns kept the Cajuns in the game at crucial points.
 For the Owls, Rusty Smith almost repeated his recording-breaking performance against Minnesota.
 Smith threw for 308 yards and four touchdowns.
 His four touchdowns were spread out amongst four different receivers: Willie Rose, Cortez Gent, Jason Harmon and Chris Bonner.
 The most important play of the game was the touchdown bullet from Smith to Gent for 17 yards as time expired in regulation to tie the game at 32.
-Florida Atlantic scored on its first possession in overtime and followed by stopping Louisiana-Lafayette for the win, 39–32.
+Florida Atlantic scored on its first possession in overtime and followed by stopping Louisiana–Lafayette for the win, 39–32.

 Charles Pierre rushed for 93 yards on 16 carries, adding a touchdown in overtime.
 Fullback Willie Rose led the team with six receptions; Receiver Cortez Gent led the team with 82 receiving yards.
 Corey Small and Taheem Acevedo combined for two interceptions, picking off Desormeaux and backup quarterback Chancellor Roberson.
 The Owls improved to 3–0 in conference play – the first time they would start off 3–0 in conference competition.